 What I liked

 Great service!
-We arrived the first day at 9:30am due to an early flight, and they allowed us to check in (very) early.
+We arrived on the first day at 9:30 am due to an early flight, and they allowed us to check in (very) early.
 That alone made it a great start.
 We had been to The Raleigh previously and I thought the Jetsetter description was pretty spot-on.
 It was good to note that the rooms are relatively small, which didn’t bother us, as we knew based on prior experience.
-The entire property was fairly quiet, even given it was 4th of July weekend.
-Prior to the 3rd, there were maximum 6 – 8 other people at the pool, and the poolside service was great/friendly (towels, drinks, food) throughout the trip.
+The entire property was fairly quiet, even given it was the 4th of July weekend.
+Prior to the 3rd, there was a maximum of 6 – 8 other people at the pool, and the poolside service was great/friendly (towels, drinks, food) throughout the trip.
 On the 3rd and 4th it was more crowded at The Raleigh, but again, it was never so much so that service suffered.
-They have a great martini bar ($7 martinis every day 5pm – 8pm) off the lobby with a very friendly bartender.
+They have a great martini bar ($7 martinis every day 5 pm – 8 pm) off the lobby with a very friendly bartender.